Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

 \emph{Experimental setup.}|The COSINE-100 experiment situated at the Yangyang Underground Laboratory in South Korea was protected by an overburden of approximately 700\,m of rock~\cite{prihtiadi2018,prihtiadi2020}.
-The detector commenced data acquisition in October 2016 and operated until March 2023, totaling 6.4 years of exposure~\cite{carlin2025a}.
+The detector commenced data acquisition in October 2016 and operated until March 2023, totaling 5.8 years of effective live time~\cite{carlin2025a}.
 The primary detection mass consists of eight low-background NaI(Tl) scintillating crystals with a combined mass of 106\,kg~\cite{adhikari2018b,adhikari2018a}.
 Each crystal is coupled to two high-quantum-efficiency Hamamatsu R12669SEL 3-inch photomultiplier tubes (PMTs) at opposite ends.

 To achieve a low-energy threshold, we require a minimum trigger condition: the detection of at least one PE in each of the two PMTs within a 200\,ns coincidence time window~\cite{adhikari2018c}.
 This trigger condition efficiently acquires 3 and 4 pulse peaks events that are of interest in this analysis.
-To further reduce backgrounds, the crystal array is immersed in a 2,200\,L liquid scintillator (LS) veto~\cite{adhikari2020b}, and the entire assembly is shielded by a nested structure comprising thickness of 3\,cm copper, 20\,cm lead, and an outer 3\,cm plastic scintillator panel array to veto cosmic muons~\cite{adhikari2018b}.
+To further reduce backgrounds, the crystal array is immersed in a 2,200\,l liquid scintillator (LS) veto~\cite{adhikari2020b}, and the entire assembly is shielded by a nested structure comprising 3\,cm copper, 20\,cm lead, and an outer 3\,cm plastic scintillator panel array to veto cosmic muons~\cite{adhikari2018b}.

-This analysis focuses on single-hit events, as the low DM cross-section makes coincident interactions across multiple crystals highly improbable.
+This analysis focuses on single-hit events because, for the small DM--nucleon scattering cross sections considered here, the probability of a DM particle scattering in more than one crystal is negligible.
 The single-hit events are defined as energy depositions occurring in only one crystal, with no coincident signals observed in the other seven crystals or the veto detectors.
 Multiple-hit events are utilized to understand and characterize background characteristics.
-Due to high noise rate of crystal 1 and low light yields of crystals 5 and 8, we utilize only five crystals (crystals 2, 3, 4, 6, and 7), consistent with previous analyses~\cite{adhikari2018,carlin2025a, yu2025}.
-To avoid short-lived cosmogenic contributions~\cite{barbosadesouza2020,COSINE-100:2024ola}, approximately 2.4-years of the initial operation period were excluded, leaving a relatively stable 4-year dataset for the analysis.
+Due to the high PMT noise rate of crystal 1 and the low light yields of crystals 5 and 8, we utilize only five crystals (crystals 2, 3, 4, 6, and 7), consistent with previous analyses~\cite{adhikari2018,carlin2025a, yu2025}.
+To avoid short-lived cosmogenic contributions~\cite{barbosadesouza2020,COSINE-100:2024ola}, approximately 2.2 years of the initial operation period was excluded, leaving a relatively stable 3.6 year dataset for the analysis.